2i2c-org/team-compass/product/structure.md

 ### Integrate stakeholder feedback

-- Identify key internal and external stakehold that are crucial to 2i2c's strategy.
+- Identify key internal and external stakeholders that are crucial to 2i2c's strategy.
 - Facilitate discussion between these stakeholders to align on priorities and plans.
 - Align stakeholders on a shared plan for our services and products.